What do you do when one of your carnivorous plants has a pest or fungus problem and neem or other natural pesticides or fungicides aren’t working?

 - Even though we have used this spray on several types of carnivorous plants, it’s always good to test it on your own plants as well.
 Treat a small portion of the plant and see how it reacts or only treat a single plant if you have more than one before spraying the whole batch.

-- This is a chemical pesticide so if your plants live outdoors, please remember to save the bees!
+- If you happen to get a bottle that still contains Imidacloprid and your plants live outdoors, please remember to save the bees!

 What about you?